TheRosettaFoundation/SOLAS-Match/README.md

-Translation eXchange
+SOLAS Match
 ====================

 What is this?
 -------------

-The Rosetta Foundation Translation eXchange is a web application.
+The Rosetta Foundation SOLAS Match is a web application.
 It is designed to be accessed by two groups: NGOs seeking to have content translated, and volunteer transators who may complete such tasks.
 Accessed through the browser, the application displays a list of